-Opera Australia

-The annual grants from the Australian Government through the Major Performing Arts Board of the Australia Council, the New South Wales Government through Arts NSW and the Victorian Government through Creative Victoria are received on a calendar basis.
-These grants are brought to account on a monthly pro-rata basis over the period of the grant.
+Opera Australia The annual grants from the Australian Government through the Major Performing Arts Board of the Australia Council, the New South Wales Government through Arts NSW and the Victorian Government through Creative Victoria are received on a calendar basis.
 Project-specific grants are brought to account based on timing of the project.